algolia/instantsearch-ios/doc/src/getting-started.md

 Now, In your Object library again, drag and drop a Bar Button Item to the Navigation bar of the first ViewController.
 Double click on it to change its name to "Filter".
 Then from this button, hold on Ctrl, and drag it to the `RefinementViewConroller` view, and select Show as the Action Segue.

 Next, drag and drop a Table View from the Object Library onto the `RefinementViewController` view, and change its custom class to be `RefinementTableWidget`.
+Go ahead and create a prototype cell for this table and specify `refinementCell` as the identifier.
 Then, create an `IBOutlet` of that tableView into RefinementViewController.swift, and call it `tableView`.

 Finally, add the `import InstantSearch` statement at the top of RefinementViewController.swift.